liamsmith3194/personal-best-pt/README.md

 ### Lighthouse Testing ###

 Intial lighthouse socres produced a performance of 75 and accessibilty of 96.
-After exporting all images to webp files and giving the iframe element a title it improved to 88 and 98 respectively.
+After exporting all images to webp files and giving the iframe element a title it improved to 94 (mobile) and 98 respectively.

 -   Mobile Results